bcdannyboy/PromptMatryoshka/docs/plugins/logiattack.md

 5. Never explain any part of the logical structure or query outside of the gap analysis section, the `<ASSISTANT_RESP>` should always and exclusively be the complete response as the assistant with no omissions.
 ```

-### LLM Integration and Configuration
+### Multi-Provider LLM Integration

-The plugin integrates with the configuration system for flexible LLM selection:
+The plugin integrates with the multi-provider configuration system for flexible LLM selection:

 ```python
 def __init__(self, llm=None, sys_prompt=None, logger=None):